-Table 6.
-Process and Timeline for the Development of Education Master Plan
+Table 6 Process and Timeline for the Development of the Education Master Plan

-PARTICIPATORY PLANNING PROCESS DATE ACTIVITY DESCRIPTION August 11 & 12, 2014 Vision 2024; EMP Kickoff Environmental Scan, Emerging Trends and the Completion by Design Framework were presented to over 50 participants made up of students, staff, faculty, administrators and community partners.
-Participants walked through the 4 phases of the loss momentum framework - connection, entry, progress and completion.
-The following top three themes emerged as needs from the conversations: 1 to 1 personal relationships, exploration and interest area goal-setting, and information dissemination October 3, 2014 DRAFT Vision 2024 Goals & Programs of Study Over 20 students, staff, faculty and administrators gathered to hear the presentation of the draft Vision and goals for the EMP and comments were gathered.
+PARTICIPATORY PLANNING PROCESS DATE ACTIVITY DESCRIPTION August 11 & 12, 2014 BCCEMP Kickoff • Environmental Scan, Emerging Trends and the Completion by Design Framework was presented to students, staff, faculty, administrators and community partners.
+October 3, 2014 DRAFT 2014-2024 BCCEMP Goals & Programs of Study • Students, staff, faculty, and administrators gathered to hear the presentation of the draft vision and goals for the EMP and comments were gathered.
 In addition an activity to review external needs and current programs was conducted to determine areas of growth for new programs.

-• A strong trend emerging from the programs discussion demonstrated a need to integrate programs as external demands were requiring students to have more than one area of focus.
-November 14, 2014 Update of Vision 2024 Goals and Faculty Advising • Over 20 students, staff, faculty and administrators came together to discuss the 2 nd version of the Vision 2024 goals.
-It became apparent after the discussion that the Vision that was presented was truly the goal for the EMP and that the goals were indicators to help us figure out if we met our goals.
-The focus of the activity for the day was implementation of faculty advising and how it connected to the Vision 2024 EMP.
-A brief review of the faculty advising work completed kicked off the small group discussions and planning of what faculty advising looked like in the different phases of the completion by design framework.
-January 15, 2015 Flex Day Presentation of Final EMP Goal and Indicators and interconnected plans • A presentation of the final draft of the goal and indicators were presented to the college along with the interconnected plans that were developed in Fall 2014.
-February-March 2015 Vetting and approvals from shared governance committees The final goals and indicators were presented to the different governance committees for recommendation to roundtable March 25, 2015 Draft of Vision 2024: EMP document presented to campus • A draft document presented to campus with highlights and updates.
-April 2015 Final Approval of EMP goals and indicators from shared governance committees • Through shared governance committees discussion and approval to Roundtable and then President May 2015 Initial college activities and goals setting for the 2015-2016 to 2017-2018 cycle • Through shared governance committees discussion and approval to Roundtable and then President August 2015 Summarize college activities and goals for 2015-2018 cycle • Shared governance committees discussion and approval to Roundtable and then President September- December 2015 Link 2015 Program Review with Ed Master Plan • Integrate 2015 Program Review with Ed Master Plan Update internal and external environment scan to review and/or confirm Ed Master Plan goal indicators January 2016 - January 2024 Implementation, updates, upgrades, and evaluation
+November 14, 2014 Update of BCCEMP Goals and Faculty Advising Students, staff, faculty, and administrators came together to review the 2nd draft of the BCCEMP goals.
+The focus of the activity for the day was implementation of faculty advising and how it connected to the BCCEMP.
+January 15, 2015 Flex Day Presentation of 2014-2024 EMP Goals and Indicators and interconnected plans • A presentation of the final draft of the goals and indicators were presented to the college along with the interconnected plans that were developed in Fall 2014.
+February-March 2015 Vetting and approvals from governance committees, campus presentation • The final goals and indicators were presented to the different governance committees for recommendation to roundtable.
+The draft was then shared with the entire campus.
+April 2015 Final Approval of 2014- 2024 EMP goals and indicators from shared governance committees Through shared governance committees discussion and approval to Roundtable and then President August 2015 Finalization of college activities and goals for 2015-2018 cycle Retreat Shared governance committees discussion and approval to Roundtable and then President January-March 2016 Creation of a framework for the 5- year BCCEMP update • The framework for the 5-year BCCEMP (2015-2020) update was presented to the Roundtable and shared with the entire campus.
+Revision of the mission statement was completed for the Board of Trustees agenda.
+April 2016 Review of updated data scans and final approval of 2015-2020 BCCEMP goals and indicators from Roundtable Through shared governance committees discussion and approval to Roundtable and then President May 2016 Finalization of college activities and goals for 2016-2017 Shared governance committees discussion and approval to Roundtable and then President